nhsengland/package-your-code-workshop/docs/content/workshops/dependency_management.md

-# Dependency Management: From pip to UV
+# Dependency Management: From pip to the pyroject.toml to uv

 Learn how to modernize your Python dependency management by building on traditional `pip + venv` workflows and transitioning to modern tools like `uv` for better organization and performance.